If you ask any entrepreneur, starting a business comes with its fair share of challenges.

 To learn more about how to pay yourself and what is a reasonable amount, check out this article.

-One of the most challenging aspects to starting a dropshipping business is determining how much to charge for your dropshipping.
+One of the most challenging aspects to starting a drop shipping business is determining how much to charge for your drop shipping service.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.